 According to Dr. Douglas Steinbrech, there are a few effective methods to remove body fat.
 Here are three plastic surgery procedures that he offers at his practice:

-Liposuction is repeatedly the most requested aesthetic procedure amongst men in the US.
+Liposuction is repeatedly the most requested aesthetic procedure among men in the US.
 A common misconception is that people consider liposuction to be a weight loss procedure.
 In reality, it is only able to remove small, localized fat—10 pounds or less.
 It’s a technique that helps to shape and contour the body by removing unwanted fat from the abdomen, waist, hips, thighs, and more.
 It’s an effective treatment for ensuring that these aforementioned areas do not accumulate fatty deposits in the future.

 Some of the limitations associated with liposuction include: